Cranberry Baseball League

 Bats

 Section D: Wooden bats that meet the specifications of the American League Rules will be used.
-[Go To Rule] The use of aluminum bats is prohibited.
+[Go To Rule] The use of aluminum bats, laminate bats, or composite bats is prohibited.

 [Back To Top]